andreas-bulling/ActRecTut/README.md

 MATLAB toolbox for the publication

-**A Tutorial on Human Activity Recognition Using Body-worn Inertial Sensors** Andreas Bulling, Ulf Blanke and Bernt Schiele
+**A Tutorial on Human Activity Recognition Using Body-worn Inertial Sensors**
+Andreas Bulling, Ulf Blanke and Bernt Schiele
 ACM Computing Surveys 46, 3, Article 33 (January 2014), 33 pages
 DOI: [http://dx.doi.org/10.1145/2499621](http://dx.doi.org/10.1145/2499621)

 **If you find the toolbox useful for your research please cite the above paper, thanks!**

-#HOWTO use the MATLAB activity recognition toolbox
+# HOWTO
 Version 1.3, 15 January 2014

-##General Notes
+## General Notes

 - The data should be arranged in a MATLAB matrix with rows denoting the frames (samples) and columns denoting the different sensors or axes -> matrix NxM (N: frames, M: sensors/axes)